Nightsky770/treasureislandforbinders/README.md

 CW: Ableism, colorism.
 Use of "Negress" to refer to a Black woman and "half-breed" to refer to people with Indigenous ancestry.
 Death of a parent.
 Description of end-stage alcoholism.
 Description of 18th-century medical practices including bloodletting.
 Casual violence and death of minor characters.
 Abandonment ("marooning") of characters.

+_**I have assumed throughout that you are using borderless printing**._ If your printer adds a border, you will need to make adjustments--the easiest way I've found is to increase BCOR by $borderwidth*2.
+For my own use (my own printer does not support borderless printing) I also set DIV to an artificially high 15, for smaller margins (since these will be enlarged in printing).

 If you are using US letter paper (8.5" x 11"), download the "letter" folder containing the signatures and print them out, double-sided, flip on short side.

 If you are using A4, download the "a4" folder containing the signatures and print them out, double-sided, flip on short side.